-More rains to hit Missouri after deadly weekend flooding
+More rain hits Missouri after deadly weekend flooding

 Other states affected

-The National Weather Service said flood warnings would likely be extended in parts of Oklahoma, northern Arkansas, Missouri, Illinois and Indiana, where major to record flooding would continue.
+The National Weather Service said flood warnings would likely be extended in parts of Oklahoma, northern Arkansas, Illinois and Indiana, where major to record flooding would continue.

 "Many of the rivers in these states have crested or (are) nearing crest and remain in moderate or major flood category.
 Many roads across this region are closed because of the flooding," it said.